Minims Atropine Sulphate (Atropine Sulfate Monohydrate)

 These side effects occur relatively frequently and usually don’t require emergency care:

-- Local irritation, stinging or feeling of something in the eye
+- stinging or foreign body sensation in the eye

 Seek immediate medical attention if you experience: